Don’t Cross A Double Solid Yellow Line: Route 262 Head-On Crash

 Double Solid Yellow Lines: Don’t Take the Risk

 Drivers must be extra vigilant on two lane roads where speed limits exceed 40 mph to make certain that they stay in their lane of travel.
 It is also important for drivers to be aware of the distances needed to pass other vehicles when traveling on two lane roads.
-Too frequently, blind curves or other visual impediments make such passing unsafe and not worth the risk.
+Too frequently, blind curves or other visual impediments make such passing unsafe and not worth the risk, as they can cause wrong way accidents.
 To be safe, don’t risk passing on a double solid yellow line and always maintain your lane positioning.

 Ritchie Law Firm is a personal injury law firm devoted to helping individuals who have suffered serious and catastrophic injuries or lost a loved one as a result of someone else’s negligence.
 Ritchie Law Firm serves all of Virginia, while helping clients in cities and surrounding areas of Harrisonburg, Charlottesville, Staunton, and Winchester also serves clients in West Virginia, including Martinsburg, WV.